migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/compliance.md

 **Priority:** <PriorityLabel priority="Should Have"/>

 **Description:**
-The system shall obtain user consent for non-essential cookies, distinguishing between essential and non-essential cookies.
+The system shall get user consent for non-essential cookies, distinguishing between essential and non-essential cookies.

 **Rationale:**
 Cookie consent is legally required in many jurisdictions (GDPR, ePrivacy Directive) and demonstrates responsible data handling.

 **Measurement:**